NSLS-II-BMM/BeamlineManual/docs/pds.rst

 ``xafs_refx`` for each reference sample.
 It also identifies the form of the reference samples and its chemical composition.

-To see the available reference mayerials and their positions on the reference wheel, do ``%se``.
+To see the available reference materials and their positions on the reference wheel, do ``%se``.

 `Here is a complete list of standards